-This large national park is on a high-altitude plateau, making it very different from all other parks and reserves in the country.
+This vast national park on a high-altitude plateau is very different from all other parks and reserves in the country.
 The mountain scenery is a big attraction of the park – walking and mountain biking are popular activities, in addition to game drives.
 Although this isn’t a Big Five destination, there is a good amount of wildlife on the plateau.
-Antelopes are well represented and sightings of roan, eland, reedbuck and bushbuck are almost guaranteed.

 Pros & Cons

 - Beautiful mountain scenery

 - Camping is available

 - Activities include game drives, walks, mountain biking and fishing